zonotopes/zono_stata/README.md

 ## Test on additional datasets
-First of all, download (not clone) the repository `https://github.com/zonotopes/zono_data` and unzip it in your personal folder (`C:\ado\personal' on Windows or `~/home/personal' on linux), as a subfolder named `zono_data'.
+First of all, download (not clone) the repository `https://github.com/zonotopes/zono_data` and unzip it in your personal ado directory as a subfolder named `zono_data`.
+Please notice that the personal ado directory tipically is `C:\ado\personal` on Windows
+`~/ado/personal` on Linux
+`~/Library/Application Support/Stata/ado/personal` on MacOS

+Then Assures that you have created the following directory subtree:
+`C:\ado\personal\zono_data`
-Assures that you have created the following directory tree: c:\ado\personal\zono_data and that the subfolders zono_data contains the .txt data files, such as:
+and that the subfolders zono_data contains the .txt data files, such as:

-R3gen10.txt
-R3gen10
-R4gen20.txt
-R3gen10_WP931_YEAR1.txt
-R5gen50_Le.txt
+`R3gen10.txt`
+`R3gen10`
+`R4gen20.txt`
+`R3gen10_WP931_YEAR1.txt`
+`R5gen50_Le.txt`
 ...

-Then you are ready to run
+Then you are done and ready to run the second demo file:

 ```
 run zonotope_demo2
 ```

-This do file will first load 'C:\ado\personal/zono_data/R4gen20.txt' and compute its volume and other statistics, then will do the same on the 50 5-dimensional generators contained in the file 'C:\ado\personal/zono_data/R5gen50_Le.txt'
+This do file will first load `C:\ado\personal/zono_data/R4gen20.txt` and compute its volume and other statistics, then will do the same on the 50 5-dimensional generators contained in the file `C:\ado\personal/zono_data/R5gen50_Le.txt`

 ## Authors